meowcat/MSNovelist/README.md

 Alternatively, you can build the container yourself.
-For this, checkout the Git repository or [download the zipped repository](https://github.com/meowcat/MSNovelist/archive/refs/heads/master.zip) From the repository (the directory containing `Dockerfile`), run `docker build -t msnovelist .` No dependencies except for Docker itself are required.
-If you build the container on Windows, make sure that the Git repository was checked out with `core.autocrlf=false`.
+For this, checkout the Git repository or [download the zipped repository](https://github.com/meowcat/MSNovelist/archive/refs/heads/master.zip) From the repository (the directory containing `Dockerfile`), run `docker build -t msnovelist .`

+ No dependencies except  for Docker itself are required.
+If you build the container on Windows, make sure that the Git repository was checked out with `core.autocrlf=false` (or use the zip file).

 MSNovelist can be run as a command-line tool or with a simple Web interface (see below).